isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Instructions before reporting on first day of school.md

 third_nav_title: Info for JC1 Student & Parents
 ---
 <h4>Setting up of the CJ Portal Account and Subject Registration</h4>
-<p>To facilitate your enrollment into CJC, please set up your CJ Portal Account.
+<p>A CJ Portal Account is needed to facilitate your enrollment into CJC,
-Do fill in all relevant information, with the final step being to submit your subject combination by <strong><u>today,&nbsp;3 Feb</u></strong><u>&nbsp;</u>before you report to CJC tomorrow, 4 Feb&nbsp;.
+so fill in all relevant information, with the final step being to submit your subject combination before you report to CJC tomorrow, 4 Feb.
 Please refer to the attached guide on how to set up your CJ Portal account, fill in all relevant information and submit your subject combination.</p>
 <p>Rest assured, you are able to continue amending your subject combination
 on 4 and 5 Feb even after submitting your subject combination today, 3 Feb.
 As part of the Orientation Programme, you will be attending subject